jessegjerde89/Food-Truck-Application/README.md

-# Saga-Mood-Ring
+# Food-Truck-Application

-The purpose of this application is for a user to be displayed images that rotate based on which button is pressed, with previous and next as the controllers.
-The use also has the ability to toggle a drop down with premade tags for describing each image that is displayed.
-You may add a tag with the add tag button and it will applear below under the tag list.
+  The purpose of this application is for a vendors and customers to help one another in finding local food trucks on a map.
+The vendor is able to make a profile where they can update a menu page with items they are selling, along with a description and price.
+They may also input a location on a map diplaying themselves to users.
+  When a user logs in, they are taken to a map page displaying all the vendors.
+The user may tap on the vendors pin and an info window is diplayed with the vendor name and brief description on the truck.
+They may click on the link inside the pin and are taken to the vendors menu page with all the items that vendor is selling.

 ## Built With
  - Node JS